 1. You should be a permanent resident of Singapore for at least five years; and

-2. You must make "exceptional economic contribution to Singapore".
+2. You must make an "exceptional economic contribution to Singapore".
 This is assessed taking into consideration factors such as your employment income assessable for tax in Singapore.

 4. Resale HDB flats